jmbredenberg/Mafia-rules/README.md

 ###Cynic

 Before the start of each day, the Cynic may designate up to 15% of the number of players (rounding up) for their cynic list.
 Mods will assume the list is unchanged unless told otherwise.
 If anyone on their cynic list dies while on the list, the Cynic becomes immune to "BANG" the next day.

+###Priest

+Each day, the priest can designate up to 20% of the number of players (rounding up) as sinners, and up to 20% as saints.
+Mods will assume the list is unchanged unless told otherwise, and will remove the last player on the list at the end of day if the previous list has become larger than 20% of game.

+If a sinner on their list kills a saint on their list, the priest will be notified that the killer was a sinner.
+If a saint kills a sinner, the priest will not be notified, but the kill will be uninvestigable.
+If a kill is uninvestigable for this reason, this will be announced at the time of the death announcement.

 ###Vigilante